RADIO AUTHORIZATION

 4. must be kept on the person to whom it is issued.

-B-001-2-5....
-The holder of a radio authorization shall, at the request of a duly appointed radio inspector, show the radio authorization, or copy thereof, to the inspector, within __________ hours after the request:
+B-001-002-005....
+The holder of an Amateur Radio Operator Certificate shall, at the request of a duly appointed radio inspector, produce the certificate, or a copy thereof, to the inspector, within __________ hours after the request:

 1. 48